oduameh/Hyper-docs/Webhooks.md

 | `DEFAULT_WALLET_WEBHOOK_URL` | The webhook endpoint URL where the notifications will be sent | null |
 | `DEFAULT_WALLET_WEBHOOK_API_KEY` | The optional API key (bearer token) to use as the `Authorization` header | null |

-**Enable wallet hook using REST API**
+**Enable wallet webhooks with the REST API**

-In a multi-tenant scenario, there is an option to configure wallet webhook parameters using a REST API, which offers more flexibility.
-For each individual wallet, users can create a new webhook by making a POST request to `/events/webhooks`, which in turn creates a new webhook resource specific to their wallet.
+In multi-tenant deployments you can manage each wallet’s webhook using the REST API.
+Create a webhook by sending a POST request to `/events/webhooks`, which returns the resource definition for that wallet.

 ```shell
 curl --location --request POST 'http://localhost:8080/cloud-agent/events/webhooks' \